NickSeagull/my-windows/README.md

 * AHK provides a scripting language that allows you to automate most of the things in Windows.
 From remapping keys, to moving the mouse, you can automate everything.
 * I have used AHK extensively in the past and I even created bots for online games with it (yes, I was THAT guy, but not always).
 You can imagine the power of this tool now.
 * You can define also text expansions, so you don't repeat yourself everywhere.
+[This article](http://www.thenickmay.com/articles/how-to-expand-text-for-free-with-autohotkey/) is super useful on that.

 **[Todoist](https://todoist.com/) - Todo lists**